-The ideal time for winter pruning is the Hibernation (Juice rest); in the northern hemisphere on frost-free days in early spring from January to February, in the southern hemisphere from July to August.
+The ideal time for the wintry pruning is the Hibernation (Juice rest); in the northern hemisphere on frost-free days in early spring from January to February, in the southern hemisphere from July to August.
 After that starts with the expulsion the annual growth cycle of the vine again.
-There are different methods, there are many wine-producing countries individual legal regulations, mainly for the production of quality wines.
+There are different methods, there are many in this wine-producing countries individual legal regulations, mainly for the production of quality wines.
 These may vary depending on the winegrowing region or even in smaller areas (appellations), so are for example in the Champagne four forms allowed.
 In Friuli, the Simonit & Sirch method developed from a cut only on young wood.

 The most elaborate form is the manual cutting of the shoots with the Rebmesser or with the pruning shears, which of course allows an individual work per vine.
 At the end of March, around 80 to 90% of the annual timber will be removed during the so-called winter cut in January and cut to a maximum of two fruited bats by the end of March at the latest.
-Depending on the weather, this can happen very early in December; this is called then Advent cut .
+However, depending on the weather, this can happen very early in December; this is called then Advent cut .
 It is important that the number of eyes (Buds) is not too high, so as not to overload the vine later by excessive hanging.
 The number of buds left on the stick depends on its growth power, which depends heavily on the grape variety and the environment.

 The green section on the grape hangings is alternatively carried out in the period July or August, if there is an excessive amount of grapes for the desired wine quality.
 This vineyard work is called thin out or Green harvest (French vendange vert).
-It is part of the still green grapes before the veraison (Ripening) cut away, resulting in fewer grapes and berries from the leaves of the vine nutrients and sugars need to be supplied, so that more extract is formed and more sugar per grape is stored.
+This part of the still green grapes before the veraison (Ripening) cut away, resulting in fewer grapes and berries from the leaves of the vine nutrients and sugars need to be supplied, so that more extract is formed and more sugar per grape is stored.
 This reduction of yield thus increases the quality of the remaining grapes.
 Also the so-called physiological maturity is thereby positively influenced.
-The winter buds ripen earlier, the one-year wood lignifies in time, so that the general hardiness of the shoots increases.
+The winter buds ripen earlier, the one-year wood lignifies in time, so that the general winter hardiness of the shoots increases.
 If through vine diseases, hail. frost, Floral damage or the dreaded pest grape the curtain has already been reduced, the thinning can be omitted.
 Especially at table grapes there is the special technique of curling of to get earlier maturity and larger berries.